jonathanbp/HarvestGoogleCalendar/README.md

       - location: "Tiffany"

 Which, when run, will create Harvest entries in with the given task + project corresponding to all events which contain "Breakfast" or "breakfast" in the title (summary) and a location which contains "Tiffany".

+## Changelog

+### 0.0.6

+ * Fixed an issue with updates unlinking Harvest entries from Google Calendar events

 ## License